Non-RR tags: Overpowered Main Character - Losing power and "starting over" - Medieval world - "Adventurers" Guild

 The weirdest thing is that it's like the author is almost able to understand but not quite, as he gives explanations but they fall flat.
 Horribly flat.

 I and many others, can complain about the MC forever.
-He's ridiculous. but you'll notice that 3 stars and not half a star rating.
+He's ridiculous, awful, and the perfect example of what to never write as an author. but you'll notice that 2 stars and not half a star rating.
 The MC is bad but not unbearable.
 The story itself in principle, plot, and progress, is alright.
 The broad scope, minus the main characters interactions with basically any people, are great.
 The monkey and bannana, the kings action, general world, etc are okay.
 I find the end goal plot interesting, the enemies interesting and the method of cultivation he performs interesting.
 If he wasn't awful and the characters were actual characters past the Clan Arena, it might actually be a good story.

 If I had to guess, I'd say the author is into just, let's be very polite and call them bad, xiania stories and every moment he has to resist the insane urge to model after them and he doesn't always succeed.
 After 2 years and 5 more books, when he's developed as an author, I'll be the first to be excited to see what books he's wrote.
 Lots of potential, currently, lackluster.